ImtiazChowdhury/sheba-demo/readme.md

 # Edtech System Demo

-This is a demo application for ed-tech as per requirements.
+This is a demo application for ed-tech.
 I have taken some liberty to design the API as I saw fit and used a custom modular code architecture using `express`.
 I have also used some of my own modules to make the development easier like `@imtiazchowdhury/mongopool` and `mongodb-paginate`.

 ## Installation